Want to polarize a room of homeschoolers? Say these words: homeschool standardized testing.

 The Act also mandated annual, standardized testing starting in third grade and going through eighth grade.

-The UTF weighs in on NCLB and its effects on standardized tests:
+The UFT weighs in on NCLB and its effects on standardized tests:

 The 2002 No Child Left Behind law, which mandated annual testing in grades 3–8, was riddled with unintended consequences.
 The major one allowed what were essentially low-quality, off-the-shelf commercial tests to drive instruction in U.S. public schools.